-Images edited for the first time in Camera Raw 7 use process version 2012.
-PV2012 offers new tone controls and new tone-mapping algorithms for high-contrast images.
-With PV2012, you can adjust Highlights, Shadows, Whites, Blacks, Exposure, and Contrast in the Basic panel.
+Images edited for the first time in Camera Raw 7 use process version 3.
+PV 3 offers new tone controls and new tone-mapping algorithms for high-contrast images.
+With PV 3, you can adjust Highlights, Shadows, Whites, Blacks, Exposure, and Contrast in the Basic panel.
 You can also apply local corrections for white balance (Temp and Tint), Highlights, Shadows, Noise, and Moiré.

-Images edited in Camera Raw 6 used PV2010 by default.
-PV2010 offers improved sharpening and noise-reduction from the previous process version, PV2003.
+Images edited in Camera Raw 6 used PV 2 by default.
+PV 2 offers improved sharpening and noise-reduction from the previous process version, PV 1.